erciomunoz/academic-kickstart-1/content/publication/paper18/index.md

 publication: ""
 publication_short: ""

 abstract: This article describes qregsel, a Stata module to implement a copula-based sample selection correction for quantile regression recently proposed by Arellano and Bonhomme (2017, Econometrica 85(1), pp1-28).
-This user-written command exploits the newly available Stata 16 capabilities to solve linear programming problems, and the integration with Python.
-We illustrate the use of qregsel with an empirical example using the data employed in the Stata base reference manual for the heckman command.
+The command allows the user to model selection in quantile regressions using either a Gaussian or an one-dimensional Frank copula.
+We illustrate the use of qregsel with two examples.
+First, we apply the method to the fictional data set employed in the Stata base reference manual for the heckman command.
+Second, we replicate part of the empirical application of the original paper using data for the UK that covers the period 1978-2000 to compare wages of males and females at different quantiles.

 # Summary.
 An optional shortened abstract.
 summary: Draft coming soon.